xcore/sc_pwm/doc_quickstart/foc/index.rst

    #.
 In the main toolbar, select Window->Show_View->Waves
    #.
 Now add some signals to the Waves window as follows:-
    #.
 In the Signals window, select tile[1]->ports->XS1_PORT_1N, and drag this to the left-hand column of the Waveform window
    #.
-This may not work first time, but try leaving a few seconds between selecting and dragging
+If this does not work first time, try leaving a few seconds between selecting and dragging
    #.
 When successful a set of 12 waveforms should appear in the right column of the Waveform window.
 These are for Phase_A of the High-Leg
    #.
 Repeat the above process for tile[1]->ports->XS1_PORT_1K, (Phase_A of the Low-Leg), and tile[1]->ports->XS1_PORT_8C, (the ADC trigger)
    #.
 To view all the trace click the ``Zoom Fit`` icon (House) at the right of the Waveform window view-bar
    #.
-It should be possible to see a train of different pulse widths in traces in PORT_M2_HI_A and PORT_M2_LO_A, and a series of spikes in trace XS1_PORT_8C[Waiting]
+You should now see a train of different pulse widths in traces in PORT_M2_HI_A and PORT_M2_LO_A, and a series of spikes in trace XS1_PORT_8C[Waiting]

 Notice that the pulses in PORT_M2_LO_A are slighlty wider than the pulses in PORT_M2_HI_A.
 This is because the Low-leg has been extended to prevent the potentially dangerous situation of the High-Leg and Low-leg switching at the same time.
 The ADC trigger should occur 1/4 of a PWM period before the centre of the pulse.

 Look at the Code
 ----------------

+The steps below are designed to guide an initial understanding of how the testbench is constructed.
+More detail on the testbench structure can also be found in the section below (``Testbench Structure``).

    #.
 Examine the application code.
 In xTIMEcomposer, navigate to the ``src`` directory under ``app_test_pwm``  and double click on the ``main.xc`` file within it.
 The file will open in the central editor window.
    #.
 Review the ``main.xc`` and note that main() runs 6 tasks on 6 logical cores in parallel.
          * ``gen_all_pwm_test_data()`` Generates test data and pulse-widths on channels c_tst and c_pwm respectively.